KxSystems/docs/docs/interfaces/c-client-for-q.md

 ```
 creates and immediately destroys an integer object.

-!!! warning "Initialise the kdb+ memory system"
+!!! warning "Initialize the kdb+ memory system"

-    Before calling any 'generator' functions in a standalone application, you must initialise the kdb+ internal memory system.
+    Before calling any 'generator' functions in a standalone application, you must initialize the kdb+ internal memory system.
 (It is done automatically when you open a connection to other kdb+ processes.)
 Without making a connection, use `khp("",-1);`

 In the case of a function being called from q